 Overview: Short interest is the total number of shares of a particular stock that have been sold short by investors, but have not yet been covered or closed out.
 It is used as a market sentiment indicator that tells whether investors think a stock's price is likely to fall.
 It can also be compared over time to examine changes in investor sentiment.
 Regulations and reporting requirements vary by country.

 Coverage: DIH offers Short Interest data for 35 countries around the world.

 History: For most countries back to Nov 2012, but other as far back as Jun 2010.

 Updates: For most countries data is updated daily, but some are updated either weekly or monthly.

-Delivery: Files are delivered as delimited text files via ftp download.
+Delivery: Bulk files are delivered as delimited text files via download.
+API also available.